Export Fresh Produce to the UK Market

 3

-We agree commercial terms, communication protocols and the practical details of how the relationship will work.
+We agree commercial terms, communication protocols and the practical details of how the relationship will work day to day.
 Onboarding is designed to be as straightforward as possible so we can get to the important part — selling your product.

 4

 The first shipment is managed carefully.
-We introduce your product to UK buyers, manage expectations and report back to you fully on the outcome — including quality assessment, buyer feedback and commercial observations.
+We introduce your product to UK buyers, manage expectations and ensure the first supply experience sets the right tone for the ongoing relationship.
+We report back fully on quality, buyer feedback and commercial observations.

 Start the conversation today